spendnetwork/silvereye/README.md

 Documentation for the original tool is at https://ocds-data-review-tool.readthedocs.io/en/latest/

-Silvereye also makes use of code from an OCDS Django alpha project, `bluetail`, that prototypes linking of OCDS data with beneficial ownership (BODS) data.
+Silvereye also makes use of code from another open source prototype project, `bluetail`, that demonstrates linking of OCDS data with beneficial ownership (BODS) data.
 More info can be found at https://github.com/mysociety/bluetail

-An example deployment of Silvereye runs at https://ocds-silvereye.herokuapp.com

-Documentation for Silvereye is in this README.md https://github.com/spendnetwork/cove-ocds/.

-Further technical documentation about Silvereye can be found in the `docs` directory. [technical_docs.md](silvereye/docs/silvereye_development.md)

 ## Installation